 - Stir for at least 25 - 30 minutes until mixture becomes thick and caramelized.

-- Place custard into a food processor and blitz for 5 – 10 minutes.
-This will smoothen the kaya and remove lumps.
+- Place custard into a food processor and blitz for 5 - 10 minutes.
+This will remove lumps from the kaya.

 - Put in sterilized jam jars, allow to cool before refrigerating.